JCMT Constraints on the Early-Time HCN and CO Emission and HCN Temporal Evolution of 3I/ATLAS: Temporal Evolution of HCN in 3I/ATLAS

+We estimate the uncertainties on this slope through Monte Carlo sampling, perturbing the measured HCN detections assuming Gaussian errors and running 20,000 iterations of the power-law fit, again accounting for the upper-limits.
+This yields a power-law slope of $n = 12.7^{+6.9}_{-2.5}$.
+This fit is consistent with measurements of HCN($J = 4 - 3$) taken with the Atacama Compact Array \citep{roth25}, particularly after accounting for differences in the line studied and modeling assumptions.
+A histogram illustrating the results of these Monte Carlo iterations is shown in the right panel of Figure \ref{fig:HCN_fits}.
+Consistent with the behavior illustrated in the left panel of Figure \ref{fig:HCN_fits}, although most fits have a high power-law index, there are a small number of significantly shallower fits that can also describe the data.
+Our upper-limit of $Q(HCN) < 1.7 \times 10^{24}$ s$^{-1}$ at $r_h \simeq 3.99$ au provides an important constraint in ruling out the shallowest models.

 Despite the large uncertainties, it is clear that the power-law dependence of the HCN gas production rate on heliocentric distance for 3I/ATLAS is steep.
-The final upper limit on HCN emission provides a key constraint, requiring that the slope be steep enough to produce the later detections at $r_h \leq 2.33$ au, while not overproducing HCN at $r_h \geq 2.45$ au.
+Both our new upper-limit and the closest upper limit on HCN emission from \citet{Coulson2025} provide key constraints, requiring that the slope be steep enough to produce the later detections at $r_h \leq 2.33$ au, while not overproducing HCN slightly farther away at $r_h \approx 2.45$ au and significantly farther away at $r_h \gtrsim 4$ au.
 Furthermore, the steep slope for the HCN rate dependence is similar to the slopes found for Ni \citep{Rahatgaonkar2025} and CN \citep{Rahatgaonkar2025, SalazarManzano2025}.
 It is also steeper than the $r_h^{-2}$ to $r_h^{-4.5}$ dependences often seen for HCN emission in Solar System comets \citep[e.g.,][]{Biver1999, Biver2000, Biver2011, Wirstrom2016, Li2025}.
 These systematically higher rate dependences may indicate a difference in the formation of 3I/ATLAS relative to Solar System comets \citep[e.g.,][]{Jewitt2023ARAA, Fitzsimmons2024} or subsequent processing on its passage through the Galaxy \citep[e.g.,][]{Maggiolo2025, Ye2025}.